Harbike/alx-system_engineering-devops/0x00-shell_basics/README.md

 ... script that moves all file beginning with an uppercase letter to directory
 .. script that delete all files in the current working directory that ends with character ~ ..script that creates directories
+..command that lists all the files and directories in current directory and separated by commas